 2023-12-28

 Berlin has cash only bars, stickers to put over your phone’s camera before you can come into the party, and a strong poster culture.
 The surfaces of the city are covered in a growing, shedding, and regenerating skin of posters.
 Most are good.
 Here are the ones I liked this year.
 A flyer for the 2030 Berlin Klimavolksentscheid, which did not pass An exhibition, an experiment.
-Poster on the bridge over the Treptow/Neukölln/Kreuzberg canal corner Matrix Nightclub hiring poster, Warschauerstr Brutalismus 3000's Ultrakunst Tour, poster at Warschauerstraße.
+Poster on the bridge over the Treptow/Neukölln/Kreuzberg canal corner Matrix Nightclub hiring poster, Warschauerstr Brutalismus 3000's Ultrakunst Tour, poster at Warschauerstraße.design

 Igbo Orthography and The Ndebe Script